 November is a transitional month for many – a change in scenery, a dip in weather, and a shift from pumpkins to turkeys to early holiday decorations.
 But what doesn’t change in November in Fairfax County is the multitude of events, activities, and entertainment options happening all month long.

 Here’s a guide on how to spend November in Fairfax County.

 Image courtesy Cox Farms

 If you still need to find pumpkins for your November holiday get-togethers, don’t overlook these pumpkin patches.
-Several of these close this first weekend of November though – so be mindful.
+Several of these close the first weekend of November though – so be mindful.

 The leaves are starting to carpet the ground, but that doesn’t mean there aren’t still beautiful foliage-viewing spots to explore.
-Check out these 9 leaf-peeping locations, these great stops along the George Washington Memorial Parkway, or see how you can pair some scenic backdrops with a visit to one of the area’s best attractions.
+Check out these 9 leaf-peeping locations, these great stops along the George Washington Memorial Parkway, these pretty scenic drives, or see how you can pair some scenic backdrops with a visit to one of the area’s best attractions.

-Take time this Veterans Day weekend (November 9-11) to honor, celebrate and give thanks to our nation's brave veterans and military personnel.
-There are a number of ways to do so in the Washington, DC region, from parades to commemoration ceremonies to performances.
+Otherwise, there are a number of ways to honor, celebrate, and give thanks to our nation's veterans and military personnel this Veterans Day weekend.
 Here’s where to celebrate Veterans Day in Washington, DC and Northern Virginia.